 My father, Frank Varney, was was an electrical engineer.
-He graduated from Cal Berkeley with a BSEE at age 19 and had already begun working for North American Aviation in Los Angeles, CA. At age 22 he was called to transfer as Division Electrical Engineer responsible for all electrical engineering for their new division in Dallas, TX in June 1942- September 1945.
-He started out working on P-51 Mustangs, and retired at age 65 after being Project Electrical Engineer for the B-1.
+He graduated from Cal Berkeley with a BSEE at age 19 and had already begun working for North American Aviation (later to become North American Rockwell, and finally Rockwell International) in Los Angeles, CA. At age 22 he was called to transfer as Division Electrical Engineer responsible for all electrical engineering for their new NAA division in Dallas, TX in June 1942- September 1945.
+There they made T-6, P-51 and B-24 planes for the war effort.
+More than 18,000 planes were produced during that time.
+He started out at age 19 working on P-51 Mustangs, and he retired at age 65 after being Project Electrical Engineer for the B-1.
 Other planes he engineered on included the YF-71, XB-70A, X-15, XSN2J-1, P-82, F-86A, F-86D, F-86K, F-93, F-100, F-107, F-108, B-24E, C-82F, AT-6, and SNJ-1 Trainer Series.
 He was also Program Manager over the Minuteman Missile Cables, and has a cable patent.

 My mother, Dorothy Varney, grew up in Los Angeles and graduated from UCLA.
 She was an accomplished writer since grade school and has many published articles and books in her name.
 In her fifties, she became an entrepreneur and started and ran two companies in the 1970s’ through 1980s’.
 I believe she published seven books in her last ten years of life.
 She lived to be 98.5 years old.

 My Grandfather, Le Roy J. Leishman, on my mom’s side was quite the inventor, as well as poet, scientific writer and pianist.
 It is interesting to note that he has patents for phonograph, radio, and television devices.
-As a teenager, he owned patents and started his own company.
-Born in 1896 in Utah, this is his Chronology of Inventions:
+As a teenager, he owned patents and started his own company at age 15.
+Born in 1896 in Ogden, Utah, this is his Chronology of Inventions:

 - Slideless Slide Rule, circa 1912